pnp/script-samples/scripts/spo-apply-site-theme/README.md

 ## Summary

-Apply a theme to a specific SharePoint site without adding a tenant theme that would be available for all sites through "Change the look" menu.
+Apply a theme to a specific SharePoint site without adding a tenant theme that would be available for all sites through the "Change the look" menu.

 ![Example Screenshot](assets/preview.png)